nodejs/node/doc/api/fs.md

 ## Promise example

-Promise-based operations return a `Promise` that is resolved when the asynchronous operation is complete.
+Promise-based operations return a `Promise` that is fulfilled when the asynchronous operation is complete.

 ```js